 All parts of the wild grape plant are edible, excluding the roots.

 The taste of these fruits may vary in sweetness depending on where they are grown.
-Some are quite sweet for a wild fruit, while others can have a very sour and astringent mouth-puckering taste.
+Some are quite sweet for a wild fruit, while others can have a very sour astringent mouth-puckering taste.
 Similar to schizandra berry, they can contain a relatively high amount of tannin content.

 Like muscadine grapes, most wild grapes have a thick dark skin which is an indication of concentrated amounts of antioxidants, like anthocyanins and resveratrol.

 Grape seeds from wild varieties are especially high in certain natural plant compounds that are also present to a lesser degree in the grape skin and leaf.